RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

 ## Structure Input

 * All Rosetta runs with carbohydrate-containing structures should use an option to make Rosetta carbohydrate-aware.
 An error will be thrown if this is not present.
+This option is also needed if you plan on glycosylating structures.

         -include_sugars